alttch/eva3/doc/notifiers.rst

 * **subject** event subject
 * **data** event data array

-If notification endpoint accepts only list data, set *method=list* in notifier properties.
-In this case, all above fields are included in each notification data row.

 Your application must respond with JSON if the event has been processed successfully (if empty response body is received, request is considered as successful):